HL7/fhircast-docs/GOVERNANCE.md

 ### The Community

-The community refers to the collective set of individuals and parties contributing to, implementing, or following the CDS Hooks project.
+The community refers to the collective set of individuals and parties contributing to, implementing, or following the FHIRcast project.

 ## Accepting New Committers and PMC Members